tikv/copr-test/README.md

 We have added a failpoint `PushDownTestSwitcher` in the function `canFuncBePushed` to hijack our customized push down condition.
 And we will push down all functions in our integration tests using `export GO_FAILPOINTS="github.com/pingcap/tidb/expression/PushDownTestSwitcher=return(\"all\")"`, see the `run_tests.sh`[./push-down-test/run-tests.sh].
+The test will fail If the test contains some functions which don't be implemented in the Coprocessor.

 ## How to add test cases?

 - Test cases location

-    All test cases should be placed in `push-down-test/sql` directory, and all SQL files will be executed in lexical order by file name.
+    All test cases should be placed in `push-down-test/sql` directory (sub dir of push-down-test/sql is also allowed, you can originate them in different dir.), and all SQL files will be executed in lexical order by file name.
     So if your case want to prepare some data before running tests, you can add some suffix to the file name, eg: `xxx.1.sql` and `xxx.2.sql`.

 - Test case file name convention

-    All test cases should have the suffix `.sql` as file extension.
-But you can add a `xxx.md` documentation to explain the complicated cases.
+    How about: Files ends with .sql suffix will be treated as test cases and other files will be ignored.

 - Test case example

     ```sql
-    use push_down_test_db;
     create table tb2
     (
     date datetime,